hyperledger-labs/splice/poc5/README.md

 Required changes to PoC2

 - DONE: remove decentralized setup
-- move all SVC actions to SvcRules, which derives from Main.CC
+- DONE: move all SVC actions to SvcRules, which derives from Main.CC
-- replace BurnOracle by choice param on SvcRules
 - change credit burn to coin burn
 - design and implement proper validator sign-up
 - design and implement proper user sign-up